harrisonroufos/CP3407-EXT-GROUP-PROJECT/iterations/iteration_1_plan.md

 **Estimated Time - 31 days**

 # Iteration 2 plan
-We have changed the velocity based on iteration 1 outcome.
+*We have changed the velocity based on iteration 1 outcome.
+We were able to complete 16.5 days of user stories which is about 0.2 velocity.

+*We have also re-structed iteration 2 plan based velocity and priotiy adjustments.

+*A new user story was created called create booking, as this a key feature that we realized we had overlooked and thus was given a priority of 10.

 Assume:
 > - 4 weeks per iteration